niemilau/summerschool/parallel-io/hdf5-self-study/README.md

 HDF5 has a complex, filesystem-like structure that allows one file to hold many datasets in an organized fashion.

 ![](./img/hdf5_structure.png)
 *HDF5 file structure.
-"Groups" are analogous to directories on a Unix-like filesystem, and datasets then correspond to files.*
+"Groups" are analogous to directories on a Unix-like filesystem, and "datasets" then correspond to files.*

 The HDF5 data model separates the **shape** of data from the dataset itself.
 Data shape (number of rows, columns etc.) in HDF5 is called a **dataspace**.
 Dataspaces and datasets must be managed separately by the programmer, and creation of a dataset requires a valid dataspace.